Myanmar junta strips shadow govt members of citizenship

 Those stripped of citizenship include spokesman Sasa - who goes by one name - minister for foreign affairs Zin Mar Aung, home minister Lwin Ko Latt and human rights minister Aung Myo Min.

-The group had "violated the existing laws of the State and... found to be committing acts that could harm the interests of Myanmar," according to a junta notice in state newspaper Global New Light of Myanmar.
+The group had "violated the existing laws of the State and... (were) found to be committing acts that could harm the interests of Myanmar", according to a junta notice in state newspaper Global New Light of Myanmar yesterday.

 "Similar perpetrators will be identified and prosecuted," the notice from the military added.

-Suu Kyi - nominated as its head - has been detained since the coup and faces a barrage of charges that could jail her for more than 150 years.
+Ms Suu Kyi - nominated as its head - has been detained since the coup and faces a barrage of charges that could see her jailed for more than 150 years.

 Myanmar has been in turmoil since the coup and a subsequent military crackdown on dissent that a local monitoring group says has killed more than 1,600 people.